astral-sh/ruff/crates/ruff_python_formatter/README.md

 # Trailing comment (own line)
 ```

-Comment are automatically attached as `Leading` or `Trailing` to a node close to them, or `Dangling`
+Comments are automatically attached as `Leading` or `Trailing` to a node close to them, or `Dangling`
 if there are only tokens and no nodes surrounding it.
 Categorization is automatic but sometimes
 needs to be overridden in `place_comment` in `placement.rs`, which this section is about.